The Deep Dive, Getting to the Bottom of Daylight Saving Time

 are more stable than Top 50.
 The high 14-delay at the Top 50 city level may also suggest that components other than delay carry greater sway in million+ cities.]

 High population counties, by their size and delay, show a preference for living in low delay counties.
-Voting with their feet, folks may have been in part instinctively avoiding excessive dark & cold mornings and other direct and indirect unwholesome aspects of high-delay counties, thus congregating in larger low-delay counties.
+Voting with their feet, folks seem to have been in part instinctively avoiding excessively dark & cold mornings and other direct and indirect unwholesome aspects of high-delay counties, thus congregating in larger low-delay counties.

 Independent of cause, the graphs show a migration incline moving from low to high population counties, from high delay to low delay, and from more dark mornings to fewer dark mornings.
 These reflect real world conditions that now exist.